-- (1) Once the responsible management authority has given due consideration to any comments received during the public participation process, it must obtain formal approval for the EMP as follows: - (a) [Where an EMP has been developed by local and/or district municipality, the MEC of the relevant provincial environmental Department shall approve the EMP,] Where an EMP has been developed by Provincial Lead Agencies for the ICM Act, a provincial conservation agency, the provincial environmental department or a local and/or district municipality by agreement with the province, the MEC of the relevant provincial environmental Department shall approve the EMP; and - (b) Where an EMP has been developed by the [Provincial Lead Agencies for the ICM Act, or a provincial conservation agency or provincial environmental] Department or [the] a National Conservation Agency, the Minister of the [national [department responsible for Environmental Affairs] Department shall approve the EMP. - [ (2) The relevant approval authority must acknowledge receipt of the draft EMP within 21 days of receiving such request for approval. - (3) Within 90 days of the acknowledgement of receipt, the relevant approval authority shall conduct a review of the EMP to determine whether it meets the requirements of the Protocol and other relevant sections of the ICM Act including section 53.]
+- (1) Once the responsible management authority has given due consideration to any comments received during the public participation process, it must obtain formal approval for the EMP as follows: - (a) Where an EMP has been developed by a Provincial Lead Agency for the ICM Act, a provincial conservation agency, a provincial environmental department, municipality by agreement with the province, the EMP must be submitted to the

+MEC responsible for environmental affairs in the relevant Province for approval; and

+(b) Where an EMP has been developed by the Department or a National Conservation Agency, the EMP must be submitted to the Minister responsible for environmental affairs for approval.

-9.2 [Adoption] Integration of an EMP
+9.2 Integration of an EMP

-Once approved by the relevant approval authority, the EMP shall, to ensure effective implementation of the EMP, be integrated as follows: [be formally adopted by the responsible management authority and signed by the head of the responsible management authority.
-For effective implementation of an adopted EMP on the local scale, the following must be applied]
+Once approved by the relevant approval authority, the EMP shall, to ensure effective implementation of the EMP, be integrated as follows:

-(1) Where an EMP has been developed by a municipality[.] as a result of an agreement with the province, it must be incorporated into the broader Municipal Coastal Management programme as required in section 49 of the ICM Act or as part of IDPs as required by the Municipal Systems Act (No. 32 of 2000).

-- (2) Where an EMP has been developed by the Provincial Lead Agent, provincial environmental department or provincial conservation agency, the EMP must be incorporated into the Provincial Coastal Management Programme. - (3) Where an EMP has been developed by a protected area's management authority, the EMP must be integrated into that protected area's management plan as contemplated in section 39 of NEMPAA. - (4) Where an EMP has been developed by the Department, the EMP must be incorporated into the National Coastal Management Programme.
+- (1) Where an EMP has been developed by a municipality as a result of an agreement with the province, it must be incorporated into the broader Municipal Coastal Management programme as required in section 49 of the ICM Act or as part of IDPs as required by the Local Government: Municipal Systems Act, 2000. - (2) Where an EMP has been developed by the Provincial Lead Agent, provincial environmental department or provincial conservation agency, the EMP must be incorporated into the Provincial Coastal Management Programme. - (3) Where an EMP has been developed by a protected area's management authority, the EMP must be integrated into that protected area's management plan as contemplated in section 39 of NEMPAA. - (4) Where an EMP has been developed by the Department, the EMP must be incorporated into the National Coastal Management Programme.

-REVIEW OF ESTUARINE MANAGEMENT PLANS
+10. REVIEW OF ESTUARINE MANAGEMENT PLANS